 - United Arab Emirates

-- United States of America (including American Samoa, Guam, Northern Mariana Islands, Puerto Rico and U.S. Virgin Islands)
+- United States of America (including American Samoa, Guam, the Northern Mariana Islands, Puerto Rico and the US Virgin Islands)

 - Wallis and Futuna